bvinoth186/notes/AWS.md

 - Monitoring – cloud watch
 - Tenancy – dedicated
 - Advanced Details – user input, Boot instructions (install PHP SDK, apache)
-- Boot instructions (install PHP SDK, apache) - User Data section
+- Boot instructions (install PHP SDK, apache) - User Data section (execute command with root access, so sudo command is not required in here)
 - Storage – Root, Boot volume
 - By default Root volume can’t be encrypted.
 Either bit locker, or encrypt when creating AMI or API.
 - By Default Root EBS volume will be deleted on termination.
 Option can be changed